Home Car Washing - Water Saver or Water Waste?

 Washing your car in the driveway saves water!

 Quite the opposite, engineering studies have shown that washing your car in the driveway can use up to ten times more water than a professional car wash.
-Take Valet car Wash... their automatic car wash uses small amount of water and squeezes it into high pressure.
+Take Valet Car Wash... their automatic car wash uses a small amount of water and squeezes it into high pressure.
 Computers precisely turn that equipment off and on when required.
-If it's the personal touch you like while washing your car then use one Valet's self serve bays.
+If it's the personal touch you like while washing your car then use of one Valet's self serve bays.
 Self serve bays use even less water than automatics and offer a variety of options and functions.
-Unfortunately car washes are often labeled as water hogs because of their high visibility, however professional car washes in fact use very little amounts of water to keep your vehicle looking like new.
+Unfortunately car washes are often labelled as water hogs because of their high visibility, however professional car washes in fact use very little amounts of water to keep your vehicle looking like new.